ImplFerris/pico-pico/src/blinky/rp-hal.md

-# Blink LED Program with rp-rs HAL
+# Blink LED Program with RP HAL

 This example code is taken from rp235x-hal repo (It also includes additional examples beyond just the blink examples):